forcedotcom/dev-scripts/README.md

 By default, devScripts will try to keep your package.json aligned with its standards.

 For example, devScripts will remove dependencies that it provides.
-If you want to keep yours, you'd add it in to the `sf-dev-rc`.
+If you want to keep yours, you'd add it in to the `sfdevrc`.
 Imagine you need to be on a higher or lower version of mocha that devScripts provides:

 ```json
 {